 We will therefore continue to work tirelessly for:

-Immediate fulfillment of Article 6 of the NPT, which requires cessation of the arms race and the elimination of nuclear weapons;
+Immediate fulfillment of Article 6 of the NPT, which requires cessation of the arms race and the elimination of nuclear weapons.

 Early entry-into-force of the TPNW as an important and reinforcing step towards a nuclear weapons-free world.